choogiesaur/pokemon-battle/README.md

 pokemon-battle
 ==============

 Attempt at an accurate simulation of a 1v1 pokemon battle as a coding exercise, coded in **Python 2.7.6**.
+All csv data was received from https://github.com/veekun/pokedex.

 ----